FZambia/centrifuge/README.md

 Single full-featured instance of Centrifuge run by default without extra dependency on Redis.

-Centrifuge comes with administrative web interface to manage project/namespace structure and monitor important messages in real-time.

-Persistent data (projects, namespaces) by default stored in [SQLite](http://www.sqlite.org/) database.
-When running Centrifuge instance processes on different machines [MongoDB](https://github.com/centrifugal/centrifuge-mongodb) or [PostgreSQL](https://github.com/centrifugal/centrifuge-postgresql) backends can be used instead of SQLite.
-There is an option to hard-code all these settings in JSON file and go without any dependency on database.

 There are tons of examples in internet about how to add real-time events on your site.
 But very few of them provide complete, scalable, full-featured, ready to deploy solution.
 Centrifuge aims to be such a solution with simplicity in mind.